foreversd/forever/README.md

-    --watchIgnore    To ignore pattern when watch is enabled (multiple option is allowed) --killSignal     Support exit signal customization (default is SIGKILL), used for restarting script gracefully eg. --killSignal=SIGTERM -h, --help       You're staring at it
+    --watchIgnore    To ignore pattern when watch is enabled (multiple option is allowed) --killSignal     Support exit signal customization (default is SIGKILL), used for restarting script gracefully eg. --killSignal=SIGTERM Any console output generated after calling forever stop/stopall will not appear in the logs -h, --help       You're staring at it

   [Long Running Process]